joetqt/joetqt.github.io/_projects/telemetry_ifn619_2023.md

 - `user_id`: In the raw data, `user_id` is the QUT student ID.
 As part of the ethical considerations, I will not use `user_id` as the unique identifier.
 I will replace the `user_id` with randomly generated ID numbers so student identities remain unrevealed.
 Please note, only `open_notebook` event files recorded `user_id`, therefore, I have to use `session_id` to link all other events to the same user.
 - `error_name`: Events only recorded when an error is occurred in a Jupyter Notebook.
 - `error_value`: The error message displayed when an error is occurred.
 - `notebook_name`: This is the new feature this semester.
 It records the name of the Jupyter Notebook the event was triggered.
+Recording the notebook names is important for my project as different types of events may associated with different types of notebooks.
+For example, for a studio notebook, students may follow the steps of a lecture and fill the gaps as they listen to the lecture; for a tutorial notebook, students will try some code by themselves.
+Therefore, you would imagine the majority of events for a studio notebook will be executing cells, while a tutorial notebook will have a wider variety of events such as copying, pasting, running into errors, etc. This example is only considering the scenario during a learning experience by a student, it may change when assignments involved.

 After over 2 hours, all the raw data have been processed into a single csv file for cleaning and processing.

+## Data preparation